nikakvo/Trust-User-Certs-Magisk-Module/README.md

 **Module log not found:**
 Verify the module ID with `su -c ls /data/adb/modules/` and adjust the path accordingly.

+Note: On Android 14+ (conscrypt path), the module requires nsenter to be present on the device.
+If your device is missing it, check the log for details.

 ## Credits

 Originally based on [AlwaysTrustUserCerts](https://github.com/NVISOsecurity/AlwaysTrustUserCerts) by Jeroen Beckers (NVISO).